purduehackers/sighorse/sighorse-article-on-sighore/sighorse.typ

 - a phone bell whose insides had been replaced with a Raspberry Pi,
 - the Purdue Hackers logo as a meter tall sign,
 - a receipt printer,
-- and an indie video game about running a boba shop.
+- an indie video game about running a boba shop.

 It was so glorious, in fact, that it challenged my imagination to think of it even _could_ get more glorious.
 How could we ever top the projects that we'd showcased this year?
 How could we inspire more members of Hackers to make contributions to the next showcase we hosted?

-I'd built and presented a project at BURST out of a desire to give back to the community for all the joy I'd gotten from it.

 *How could _I_ engage more members and spread the joy of creating and presenting?*